-Dark web vendors post Employer Identification Numbers and family packs that allows fraudsters to file the returns before the legitimate taxpayer.
+Dark web vendors post Employer Identification Numbers and family packs that allow fraudsters to file the returns before the legitimate taxpayer.

 Recent Major Dark Web Detections

-Cybercriminals obtained the digital certificate as like a specific buyer by submitting the stolen corporate identities of the legitimate owner and selling them in underground forums.
+Cybercriminals obtain digital certificates like a specific buyer by submitting the stolen corporate identities of the legitimate owner and selling them in underground forums.

 Facebook credentials are sold on the dark web for just $5.20 per account and they allow cybercriminals to obtain complete control over your account and post a variety of scams.